lewmoore/Raindrops/README.md

 To interact with the application open the console with `cmd + alt + j` and create a new instance of `Raindrops` with `raindrops = new Raindrops()` then type `raindrops.raindrops(n)` with `n` being any argument.

 To run the tests use `npm test`

+## Approach
+My approach to this exercise was to keep the code as readable and as simple as possible.
+As well as this, I also ensured that I kept my TDD loop as tight as possible to prevent errors.
+I broke down the problem in to 6 segments.
+These were:

+- How to handle factors of 3
+- How to handle factors of 5
+- How to handle factors of 7
+- How to handle factors of 3 and 5
+- How to handle factors of 3 and 7
+- How to handle factors of 5 and 7

+I wrote a test for each segment and used only the minimum amount of code needed to pass the test and when repetition occured I refactored the code to make it simpler.

+I extracted code out in to separate functions to ensure the code stayed readable and easy to follow.

 ## Process
 * Add raindrops function that takes 3 and returns 'Pling'